Derussification: In Ukraine

-Against the background of the Russian invasion of Ukraine in 2022, de-Russification began in Ukraine.
-In villages and towns, street names were changed and Soviet-Russian monuments were demolished.
-Not only architectural structures but also street names related to Russia have been de-Russified.
+Against the background of the invasion, de-Russification began in earnest in Ukraine.
+Street names were changed and Soviet-Russian monuments were demolished in villages and towns.
 Changes were made in Lviv, Dnipro, Kyiv and Kharkiv.
-In turn, Ivano-Frankivsk became the first city in Ukraine to be completely free of Russian place names.
+In turn, Ivano-Frankivsk became the first city in Ukraine to be completely free of Russian names.

-As of April 8, 2022, according to a poll by the sociological group Rating, 76% of Ukrainians support the initiative to rename streets and other objects whose names are associated with Russia.
+As of April 8, 2022, according to a poll by the sociological group Rating, 76% of Ukrainians support the initiative to rename streets and other objects whose names are associated with Russia or the Soviet Union.